angular-gui/vscode-angular-gui/README.md

 ## Extension Settings

-> Extension Settings for `angular-gui` will be available in next release.

 This extension contributes the following settings:

-* `angular-gui.port`: port for Socket connection
+* `angular-gui.port`: Port for socket connection
-* `angular-gui.rootDir`: folder for extension files
+* `angular-gui.rootDir`: Workspace folder for GUI for Angular commands and settings
+* `angular-gui.npmRunner`: Name for the runner script that can be used to excute commands from terminal by name
-* `angular-gui.options`: CLI command options' values and defaults
+* `angular-gui.commandOptions`: Command options' values and defaults
   * `environment`: list of available environments
   * `target`: list of available targets
   * `collection`: list of available schematic collections